mahmood-oakland/CSI4480/lab#00/lab#00 Get the environment prepared.md

 #### Before installation

 1. Insert hard disk case to the machine with your hard disk properly.
-2. Insert the bootable USB to the same machine.
+2. Plugin the bootable USB disk to the same machine.
 3. Restart computer if it is already on.

 #### Installation